Mpdreamz/owin-101/Owin101.Hosting/Readme.md

 ## Microsoft.Owin.Hosting.HttpListener

-An implementation of OwinServerFactory that allows owin middleware to run inside an HttpListener (http.sys)
+An implementation of OwinServerFactory that allows owin middleware to run inside an HttpListener (http.sys).
+Ideal for selfhosting, although I personally prefer Nowin for selfhosting.

 ## Microsoft.Owin.Hosting.SystemWeb

 An implementation of OwinServerFactory that allows owin middleware to run inside System.Web's request pipeline (ASP.NET).
-Up untill very recently the only way to run owin inside IIS.
+Up until very recently the only way to run owin inside IIS.

 ## Microsoft.Owin.Hosting.IIS

-An implementation of OwinServerFactory that does not run inside the ASP.NET pipeline but inside what i assume to a special HttpModule.
+An implementation of OwinServerFactory that does not run inside the ASP.NET pipeline but inside what I assume to be a special HttpModule.
 Codenamed Helios this is still in beta but I've had no issues already running a production site on azure with it.

 # Important note